Taking Steps Against Dyslexia

 Roger Nietzke - ex-officio

-Leslie Huber - Advisor
+Jen Davie - Advisor

 The Walk for Dyslexia-Madison raises funds to support the Madison Area Children's Dyslexia Center to provide free tutoring to children with dyslexia in the greater South Central Wisconsin area.
 All money raised at our Walks stays in the Madison area to support our local Center.